umbraco/UmbracoDocs/Umbraco-Uno/Uno-pedia/Settings/index.md

 This section contains everything you need to know, in order to configure the website to suite your needs and/or requirements.

-There are **three primary areas** you need to know about, when setting up and configuring your website.
+There are **four primary areas** you need to know about, when setting up and configuring your website.
 These are:

 1. General settings
 2. Theme settings
-3. Compositions
+3. SEO settings
+4. Page specific settings

 ## [General settings](General-Settings)